 If you’ve ever worked in food service before, you’ll know exactly how fast-paced an environment it can be – organised chaos is perhaps the best way to describe it.

-As such, a food and beverage director must boast excellent interpersonal skills.
+As such, food and beverage directors must boast excellent interpersonal skills.
 They must be able to clearly communicate important information efficiently, and must work well under pressure.
 They must be able to multitask, and be prepared to make difficult and unpopular decisions where necessary.

 They can also expect to work long and erratic hours, many of which will be on their feet, so good levels of health and fitness are a non-negotiable.